outerbounds/dynamic-card-examples/README.md

 ## Monitoring Work

- - [Monitor with callbacks](monitor-callback) - Using callbacks included in many libraries to monitor progress.
+ - [Monitor with callbacks](monitor-callback) - Using callbacks to monitor progress.
 In this case, XGBoost training.
  - [Monitoring a threads](monitor-thread) - Monitor work happening in a separate thread.
+In this case, DuckDB.
- - [Monitoring a subprocess](monitor-subprocess) - Monitor work happening in a parallel process.
+ - [Monitoring a subprocess](monitor-subprocess) - Monitor work happening in a subprocess.
 In this case, training with SciKit Learn.
  - [Monitoring a generator](monitor-events) - Monitor work happening in a separate generator or a co-routine.

 ## Advanced Examples